遠東新世紀股份有限公司〈原遠東紡織〉,乃台灣規模最宏大、最多元化的紡織及相關產品製造者。本公司共分化纖、紡織、石化、土地開發與轉投資五大事業。

 Unit: tCO2e / metric ton of production

-Other Indirect GHG Emissions in 2022 (Category 3 to 6)
+Other Indirect GHG Emissions (Scope 3)

 Petrochemical